nammenam/neuromorphics/paper/thesis.typ

 === The Subthreshold Insight

 #serif-text()[
 The core insight that launched the field was a physical analogy between silicon and biology.
 In standard digital electronics, transistors are operated in "strong inversion."
-They are driven with high voltages to act as binary switches—either fully open (1) or fully closed (0).
+They are driven with high voltages to act as binary switches---either fully open (1) or fully closed (0).
 This ignores the complex physics that happens in between those states.

-Mead, however, looked at the transistor in the "subthreshold" (or weak inversion) region—the tiny trickle of current that flows when the transistor is technically "off."
+Mead, however, looked at the transistor in the "subthreshold" (or weak inversion) region---the tiny trickle of current that flows when the transistor is technically "off."
 He discovered that in this low-power regime, the current flowing through a transistor $I_"ds"$ is an exponential function of the gate voltage $V_"gs"$
 $ I_"ds" prop "e" kai V_"gs" / U T $​
 Crucially, this is the exact same Boltzmann-distribution physics that governs the flow of ions through protein channels in a biological neuronal membrane.